May 7, 2016

 Figuring out who tipped off the police, Budd returns to Edward’s apartment and in his anger tells her he is gifted at framing.
 She manages to escape then he catches up with her in a warehouse.
 Imagine that?
 Now, this rarely happens in crime films but the helpless female is held at gunpoint.
 The lieutenant disarms the crook and they duke it out to a definitive end.

-Note: The acting is competent throughout with perhaps the exception of a melodramatic performance by Penny Edwards near the end being a bit overblown.
-Those scenes are more like watching a stage play.
+Note: The acting is competent throughout with perhaps the exception of a melodramatic performance by Penny Edwards near the end is a bit overblown.
+Those scenes are played out more like a stage play.
 Denver Pyle is quite smooth and inhabits his character.
-Norman Budd’s short stature works pretty well as he tries to verbally cut everyone down to size with tough talk.
+Norman Budd’s short stature works pretty well as he tries to verbally cut everyone down to his size with tough talk.
 He comes on strong but not over the top.
-His career was short as well, his last role just two years later.
+His career was short as well, and his last role was just two years later.

 No comments: